Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

   );
 }
 ```
-In the app.py after 'origins = [frontend, backend]' around line 82 we need to update CORS:
+In the app.py after `origins = [frontend, backend]` around line 82 we need to update CORS:
 ```py
 cors = CORS(
   app,